 2. Watch your character count – make your Title stand out in 60ish characters (including spaces).

-3. Always make them unique and include your main page keyphrases.
+3. Always make your Titles unique for the page.
+Don’t forget to include your main page keyphrases, synonyms or related words.
 Always.

 So glad you have picked up on this topical question and provided everyone with a best practice guideline answer.